 The Localism Act 2011 sets out a new 'duty to co-operate' for local planning authorities, county councils, and a number of other public organisations to engage with one another and deal with cross-boundary, strategic planning issues in particular.
 Babergh and Mid Suffolk District Councils have met and will continue to adhere to the duty to co-operate and work closely with partner organisations, using long developed / evolving methods to deliver sustainable growth in the Babergh and Mid Suffolk areas.
-The Councils are working collaboratively with appropriate bodies to develop a shared / agreed approach on strategic issues where significant impacts occur as set out in legislation and the National Planning Policy Framework (NPPF) (paragraph 156).
+The Councils are working collaboratively with appropriate bodies to develop a shared / agreed approach on strategic issues where significant impacts occur as set out in legislation and the National Planning Policy Framework (NPPF, July 2018) (section 3, paragraphs 20-27).

-At the time of updating the SCI, the Government are intending to introduce a requirement for local planning authorities to produce a Statement of Common Ground where planning issues need to be addressed by more than one local planning authority.
+The Government has introduced a requirement for local planning authorities to produce a Statement of Common Ground where planning issues need to be addressed by more than one local planning authority.